 Property and casualty insurers are very concerned by climate change and extreme weather phenomena, because as soon as such an event occurs, they are there to respond to the insured and victims and assist them with the claim settlement.

 For many years, IBC advocates for adapting and using risk attenuation measures to make Québec’s cities and regions more resilient to climate change.
+Canada must act before the situation becomes critical.

 IBC has also done research and is working on solutions to help Canadians and Quebecers protect themselves from the devastating effects of these events.
+It has just published a report on the home insurance market in which it proposes a three-point plan for resilience.

 Over the past 30 years, the frequency of natural disasters and their cost has continued to increase, a worldwide trend, which Québec and Canada have not escaped.